Capitonym: List of capitonyms in English

-The following list includes only "dictionary words".
-Personal names (Mark/mark), place-names (China/china, Turkey/turkey), company names (Fiat/fiat), names of publications (Time/time) etc. are all excluded as too numerous to list.
+The following list includes only "dictionary words" or lemma.
+Personal names (Mark/mark, Will/will), place-names (China/china, Turkey/turkey), company names (Fiat/fiat), names of publications (Time/time) etc. are all excluded as too numerous to list.
 Adjectives distinct from placenames (e.g. Polish/polish) are allowed.
 Pairs in which one word is simply a secondary meaning of the other – e.g. Masonry (secret society), which is in essence a peculiar use of the word masonry (wall building) – are omitted.

 Example in poetry

 The poem "Job's Job" from Richard Lederer's The Word Circus is an example of the use of capitonyms:

 Other languages

 In other languages there are more, or fewer, of these pairs depending on that language's capitalization rules.
 For example, in German, where all nouns are capitalized, there are many pairs such as Laut 'sound' ~ laut 'loud' or Morgen 'morning' ~ morgen 'tomorrow'.
 In contrast, in Italian, as well as Spanish, very few words (except proper names) are capitalized, so there are extremely few, if any, such pairs.
 An example in Spanish is Lima (city) ~ lima 'file (tool)' or 'lime (fruit)'.
 In Portuguese, an example is Peru (country) ~ peru 'turkey' (bird).